lanl/ELEMENTS/README.md

 This will copy the ELEMENTS libraries to the directory specified by the `CMAKE_INSTALL_PREFIX` variable.
 In particular, the libraries will be copied to a `lib/` subdirectory and the header files will be copied to a `include/` subdirectory.
 If the install prefix is not specified in a configuration file, CMake will use the default, which on Linux is `/usr/local/` and the copy will require administrative privileges.

+Warning: if linking against the `libelements` library, you must define a global variable `elem` that specifies the class of element.